4ked/BIP/README.md

 **Note:** This assumes you already have zipline-live installed on your computer, as well as mongoDB.
 The installs are quick, and links can be found [here](http://www.zipline-live.io/tutorial) and [here](https://docs.mongodb.com/manual/installation/) respectively.

-1. It's probably important to download the file and unzip it if necessary
+1. Download Jawa into the MongoDB directory and unzip the folder if necessary.
 2. Make sure to have [yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable) installed, as well as the others mentioned above
 3. Go to your command line of choice, cd to the JawaBS directory, and type 'yarn install'
-4. type 'yarn link'
+4. Type 'yarn link', and then 'yarn link jawa' in every other directory you want to use the cli
 5. You are good to go!
 Type 'jawa --help' and all of jawa's capabilities are laid out before you.

 ## Credits